 ECB to chart steady course even as the outlook dulls

+- The ECB will announce its own policy decisions at 1245 GMT, followed by Lagarde's news conference at 1330 GMT.

-FRANKFURT: The European Central Bank will keep its easy money policy unchanged on Thursday but hold the door wide open to further stimulus as the spreading second wave of COVID-19 dims an already weak outlook.
+FRANKFURT: The European Central Bank is widely expected by analysts to keep its easy money policy unchanged on Thursday but hold the door wide open to further stimulus as the spreading second wave of COVID-19 dims an already weak outlook.

 Having extended stimulus well into next year with a massive support package in December, ECB policymakers are keen to pass the baton to governments and fiscal policy to keep the euro zone economy afloat until normal business activity can resume.